phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

     to `highlight` and `uncover`.
 Use `times` to set the individual frames when animating with `animate=True`
 * `times` (list/array, optional): times to use for animating.
 If `animate` is not True, a warning will be raised in the logger.
+If `animate` is True, and neither `times` nor `time` is passed, then the animation will cycle over the tagged times of the model datasets (i.e. if mesh or lp datasets exist), or the computed times otherwise.
 * `t0` (string/float, optional): qualifier/twig or float of the t0 that
     should be used for phasing, if applicable.
 If provided as a string, `b.get_value(t0)` needs to provide a valid float.
 This is used